viamrobotics/docs/docs/components/movement-sensor.md

 ### IMU Configuration

 An IMU will be configured with type `movement sensor`.
-Viam currently (14 December 2022) supports three IMU models, manufactured by WitMotion, VectorNav, and TDK InvenSense.
+Viam currently (14 December 2022) supports two IMU models, manufactured by WitMotion and VectorNav.
-They are configured with model `imu-wit`, `imu-vectornav`, or `gyro-mpu6050`, respectively.
+They are configured with model `imu-wit` or `imu-vectornav`, respectively.

 ### IMU-WIT